Last Updated: Feb 10, 2019

 Visit our DIY steps for making your own dehydrated pumpkin seeds straight from the pumpkin.

-Or, our break down of nut and seed nutrition data.
+Or visit our nut and seed list break down of nutrition data.